PrincetonUniversity/3dunet/README.md

-### Using nicholasturner1's and torms3's PyTorchUtils, DataProvider3, DataTools, and Augmentor for the Wang lab cerebellar tracing project and Princeton BRAIN COGs histology core.
+### Using nicholasturner1's and torms3's PyTorchUtils, DataProvider3, DataTools, and Augmentor for the Wang lab cerebellar tracing project and the Princeton BRAIN COGs histology core.

 ## Installation:

-** Suggest you make an environment (in python 3+) for installing the following dependencies **
+**Suggest you make an environment (in python 3+) for installing the following dependencies**

 `conda create -n 3dunet python=3.5`